Uncertainty Quantification Metrics for Deep Regression: Introduction

-Our contributions are as follows: \begin{itemize} \itemsep-0.5ex \item We create simple synthetic datasets that highlight different types of uncertainty, and use these to explore how the metrics behave, compared to the generating data distribution. \item We compare each metric in terms of their stability to different dataset sizes. \item Finally, we reason about the strengths and limitations of each metric. \end{itemize} Additionally, we provide a mathematical formulation for the AUSE metric.
+Our contributions are as follows: \begin{itemize} \itemsep-0.5ex \item We create simple synthetic datasets that highlight different types of uncertainty, and use these to explore how the metrics behave, compared to the generating data distribution. \item We compare each metric in terms of their stability to different dataset sizes. \item We reason about the strengths and limitations of each metric. \item Finally, we experiment on a real stereo disparity task, where we add synthetic noise to the input, to further illustrate the behaviour of the tested measures. \end{itemize} We also provide a mathematical formulation for the AUSE metric.
 To the best of our knowledge, AUSE has previously only been described informally, using natural language.